hornos/gridhowto/README.md

     mpi       intnet
     external  NAT/Bridged

-Setup the virtual server to have 2TB of disk 4 network cards and network boot enabled.
+Setup the virtual server to have 2TB of disk and 4 network cards as well as network boot enabled.

 ## Primordial Installation
-Space jockey is a very simple bootp tool.
-It does not compare with Cobbler or Xcat.
-Its main purpose is to boot and install minimal servers from your laptop, it is an entry point.
-Later on the root servers are used for large-scale cluster installation.
-You can configure root servers by ansible.
-In the 2nd stage Xcat or Cobbler is installed by a playbook and used to provision the compute cluster.
-For the primordial installation you need OS X, nginx and a dnsmasq server.
-To install the boot servers:
+Install boot servers on the host:

     brew install dnsmasq nginx

-From now on all commands are relative to the `jockey` directory:
+From now on all commands are relative to the `space` directory:

     cd $HOME/gridhowto/space

-If you don't know which machine to boot you can check bootp requests from the root servers by:
+If you don't know which machine to boot you can check bootp requests from the root servers:

-    ./jockey dump IF
+    ./jockey dump <INTERFACE>

-where IF is the interface to listen on eg. vboxnet0.
+where the last argument is the interface to listen on eg. vboxnet0.

-DNSmasq is an all-inclusive DNS/DHCP/BOOTP server.
-Its configuration is found in the `masq` file.
-Edit the `ROOT SERVER BOOTP` section is you want static assignment, eg:

-    dhcp-host=08:00:27:14:68:75,10.1.1.1,infinite

-The recommended way is to put an installation DVD in each server and leave the disk in the server.
-You can consider it as a rescue system which is always available.
-All you need now is to bootstrap the installer.
+The recommended way insert an installation DVD in each server and leave the disk in the drive.
+You can consider it as a rescue system.

-Create the `boot/centos6.3` directory and put `vmlinuz` and `initrd.img` from the CentOS install media.
-Edit the `kickstart` file to customize the installation, especially `NETWORK` and `HOSTNAME` section.
+Create the `boot/centos64` directory and put `vmlinuz` and `initrd.img` from the CentOS install media (`isolinux` directory).
+Edit the `kickstart.centos64` file if you want to customize the installatio (especially `NETWORK` and `HOSTNAME` section).
 Put `pxelinux.0, chain.c32` from the syslinux 4.X package into `boot`.

-Set the address of the host machine (your laptop's corresponding interface), eg.:
+Set the address of the host machine (your laptop's corresponding interface).
+In this example

     ./jockey host 10.1.1.254

+or you can give an interface and let the script autodetect the host IP:

+    ./jockey @host vboxnet5

-Kickstart a MAC address with the installation, eg.:
+Kickstart a MAC address with the CentOS installation:

-    ./jockey kick 08:00:27:14:68:75
+    ./jockey centos64 08:00:27:14:68:75

+You can use `-` instead of `:`.
+Letters are converted to lowercase.

-The `kick` command creates a kickstart file in `boot` and a pxelinux configuration in `boot/pxelinux.cfg`.
+The `centos64` command creates a kickstart file in `boot` and a pxelinux configuration in `boot/pxelinux.cfg`.
 It also generates a root password which you can use for the stage 2 provisioning.
 Edit kickstarts (`boot/*.ks` files) after kicked.
 Root passwords are in `*.pass` files.
+After you secured the install root user is not allowed to login remotely.

 Finish the preparatin by starting the boot servers (http, dnsmasq) each in a separate terminal: